Early-Career Artist Research + Development Grant

 - Applications will only be accepted via the Submittable online application system starting August 12, 2019.
 Apply here. (https://forecastpublicart.submittable.com/submit)

-- Complete applications include the following: brief proposal overview (limit 75 words), proposal (limit 500 words), benefit to the community (250 words, early-career status (250 words), impact on career (250 words), resume (limit 2 pages), work samples, and work sample information.
+- Complete applications include the following: brief proposal overview (limit 75 words), proposal (limit 500 words), benefit to the community (250 words), early-career status (250 words), impact on career (250 words), diversity of lived experience and perspective (250 words), resume (limit 2 pages), work samples, and work sample information.

 - If you need assistance with submitting your application in English, please contact email@example.com.